 When Good Birth Control Does Bad Things: EC is less likely to work the longer someone waits before taking it: it is MOST effective used within the first 24 hours.
 If a person takes it from 72-120 hours, it may still work, but is substantially less likely to.
 If taken after 120 hours -- while pregnancy may not occur just because it wasn't going to anyway -- it doesn't have a shot at working at all.
 It's a great idea if you're sexually active to have a pack or a prescription for Plan B on hand in advance: that way, if you ever need it, you can be able to take it immediately.

-If you are going to use EC or have used EC, do yourself -- and your sanity -- a favor and abstain from sexual intercourse for at least a few days.
+If you are going to use EC or have used EC, we suggest you do yourself -- and your sanity -- a favor and abstain from sexual intercourse for at least a few days.
 EC should not be considered to offer pregnancy prevention for sex which occurs while taking it or shortly thereafter taking it.
 Taking EC right after taking it again is likely to leave you feeling pretty cruddy and also pretty broke, so it's wise to put sex on the shelf while you deal with the current risk and come back to it after you have a little time to work through this.
 Obviously, if you are using EC because another method was not used, before coming to sex again which presents pregnancy risks, you'll want to assure that, for the next time, you do have a reliable method of birth control which will be used and which you have used long enough to be effective when we're talking about hormonal methods, or have had some practice with, such as barrier methods.
 If you intend to use condoms alone, you want to assure you know how to use them properly and that your partner intends to cooperate.

-Plan B can be used as a backup method with ANY other form of contraception, but with some hormonal methods -- especially when a user is just starting them -- may pose or create extra side effects.
+Plan B or Ella can be used as a backup method with ANY other form of contraception, but with some hormonal methods -- especially when a user is just starting them -- may pose or create extra side effects.